dm0-/installer/README.md

 The command should usually be given at least one argument: a shell file defining settings for the installation.
 There are a few such example files under the `examples` directory.
 The file should at least append to the associative array named `options` to define required settings that will override command-line options.
 It should append to the `packages` array as well to specify what gets installed into the image.
 The installed image can be modified by defining a function `customize` which will run in the build container with the image mounted at `/wd/root`.
 For more complex modifications, append to the array `packages_buildroot` to install additional packages into the container, and define a function `customize_buildroot` which runs on the host system after creating the container at `$buildroot`.

 The resulting installation artifacts are written to a unique output directory in the current path.
 For example, `vmlinuz` (or `vmlinux` on some platforms) is the kernel and `final.img` is the root file system image (containing verity hashes if enabled) that should be written directly to a partition.
-If the `uefi` option was enabled, `BOOTX64.EFI` is the UEFI executable (signed for Secure Boot if a certificate and key were given).
+If the `uefi` option was enabled, `BOOTX64.EFI` is the UEFI executable (signed for Secure Boot by default).
 If the `executable` option was enabled, `disk.exe` is a disk image that can also be executed as a program.

 For a quick demonstration, it can technically be run with no options.
 In this case, it will produce a Fedora image containing `bash` that can be run in a container.